OpenZeppelin/compact-tools/README.md

 yarn types           # type-check only
 ```

-After building, you can invoke the CLIs directly, for example:
+After building, you can invoke the CLIs directly:

 ```bash
 node dist/runCompiler.js --help